-On February 17, 2023, the U.S. Food and Drug Administration (the "FDA") granted accelerated approval of FILSPARI® (sparsentan) to reduce proteinuria in adults with primary IgAN at risk of rapid disease progression, generally a UPCR $\geq 1.5$ gram/gram.
-FILSPARI, a once-daily, oral medication is designed to selectively target two critical pathways (endothelin 1 and angiotensin-II) in the disease progression of IgAN.
+On February 17, 2023 September 5, 2024, the U.S. Food and Drug Administration (the "FDA") FDA granted accelerated full approval of FILSPARI® (sparsentan) to reduce proteinuria slow kidney function decline in adults with primary IgAN Immunoglobulin A nephropathy (IgAN) who are at risk of rapid disease progression, generally a UPCR ≥1.5 gram/gram, progression.
+FILSPARI is the only oral, once-daily, oral non-immunosuppressive medication is designed to selectively target that directly targets glomerular injury in the kidney by blocking two critical pathways (endothelin 1 and angiotensin-II) in the of IgAN disease progression of IgAN (endothelin-1 and angiotensin II).

-This indication was granted under accelerated approval based on reduction in proteinuria.
-The continued approval of FILSPARI may be contingent upon confirmation of a clinical benefit in the Company's Phase 3 clinical trial of sparsentan for the treatment of IgAN (the "PROTECT Study").
-In September 2023, the Company announced topline two-year confirmatory secondary endpoint results from the PROTECT Study and in December 2023, the Company announced the completion of a successful pre-NDA meeting with the FDA for FILSPARI in IgAN.
-In March 2024, the Company submitted a supplemental New Drug Application (sNDA) for conversion of the existing U.S. accelerated approval of FILSPARI to full approval.
-In May 2024, the Company announced that the FDA has accepted and granted Priority Review of its sNDA to convert FILSPARI from accelerated approval to full approval for the treatment of IgAN in the U.S. The FDA assigned a Prescription Drug User Fee Act ("PDUFA") target action date of September 5, 2024.
+This indication was FILSPARI had previously been granted under accelerated approval in February 2023 based on reduction in the surrogate marker of proteinuria.
+The continued Full approval of FILSPARI may be contingent upon confirmation of a clinical benefit in the Company's Phase 3 clinical trial of sparsentan for the treatment of IgAN (the "PROTECT Study").
+In September 2023, the Company announced topline two-year is based on positive long-term confirmatory secondary endpoint results from the PROTECT Study and in December 2023, the Company announced the completion of a successful pre-NDA meeting with the FDA for demonstrating that FILSPARI in IgAN.
+In March 2024, the Company submitted a supplemental New Drug Application (sNDA) for conversion of the existing U.S. accelerated approval of significantly slowed kidney function decline over two years compared to irbesartan.
+FILSPARI to full approval.
+In May 2024, the Company announced that the FDA has accepted and granted Priority Review of its sNDA to convert FILSPARI from accelerated approval to full approval for the treatment of IgAN initially became commercially available in the U.S. The FDA assigned in February 2023 under accelerated approval, and the Company is providing a Prescription Drug User Fee Act ("PDUFA") target action date of September 5, 2024, comprehensive patient support program throughout the patient's treatment journey.

-In April 2024, the Company and Vifor (International) Ltd. ("CSL Vifor"), with whom September 2021, the Company entered into a license and collaboration agreement with Vifor (International) Ltd. ("License Agreement" CSL Vifor) in September 2021.
-In April 2024, the Company and CSL Vifor announced that the European Commission has granted conditional marketing authorization ("CMA") for FILSPARI (sparsentan) for the treatment of adults with primary IgAN with a urine protein excretion $\geq 1.0$ g/day (or urine protein-to-creatinine ratio $\geq 0.75$ g/g).
+In September 2021, the Company entered into a license and collaboration agreement with Vifor (International) Ltd. ("CSL Vifor").
+In April 2024, the Company and CSL Vifor announced that the European Commission has granted conditional marketing authorization ("CMA") for FILSPARI (sparsentan) for the treatment of adults with primary IgAN with a urine protein excretion ≥ 1.0 g/day (or urine protein-to-creatinine ratio ≥ 0.75 g/g).
 The CMA is granted for all member states of the European Union, as well as in Iceland, Liechtenstein and Norway.
 The European Commission's decision follows the positive opinion from the Committee for Medicinal Products for Human Use ("CHMP") in February 2024, based on results from the pivotal Phase 3 PROTECT Study of FILSPARI in IgAN.
 Under the terms of the License Agreement, the Company will be entitled to receive a regulatory milestone payment of \$17.5 million upon receipt of full regulatory approval by the European Commission for IgAN, and an additional milestone payment upon achievement of market access initiatives in certain countries.
-The Company also expects to make a milestone payment of \$5.8 million to Ligand Pharmaceuticals in the second quarter of 2024.
+FILSPARI became commercially available in Europe under the CMA in August 2024, with an initial launch in Germany and Austria.
+In October 2024, the Company and CSL Vifor announced that Swissmedic has granted temporary marketing authorization for FILSPARI for the treatment of adults with primary IgAN with a urine protein excretion ≥ 1.0 g/day (or urine protein-to-creatinine ratio ≥ 0.75 g/g).